If you are a survivor of childhood sexual abuses, you are most likely fighting a silent and invisible battle throughout your life.

 This is an inspiring self-help book for all women healing from the effects of child sexual abuse.
-It is in a workbook format and includes checklists, writing and art projects, open-ended questions and activities which serve to guide the survivor through the healing process.
+It is in a workbook format and includes checklists, writing and art projects, and activities which guide the survivor through the healing process.

-A step-by-step guide to healing from the deep pain of early sexual abuse.
-Such profound abuse touches the core of a woman’s being: in unwanted memories, confusing feelings, distorted self-image, and ongoing relationship struggles.
+It’s a step-by-step guide to healing from the deep pain of early sexual abuse.

 Discover The Happiness in Helping others

 Try to restore a greater purpose in life by helping those who are in need.
-Serving the disabled, trauma or conflict survivors, orphans, homeless, refugees, women or children could be an extremely gratifying and fulfilling experience.
-Helping others could actually have a lot of postie benefits on your own well being.
+Serving the disabled, conflict survivors, orphans, homeless or refugees could be an extremely gratifying and fulfilling experience.

 Volunteering may help you to establish a great connection with your own life and with other people.
 Some opportunities can totally change your perspective about human sufferings.
-For example, whenever I worked with people suffered from acute poverty, disability or disease, I forget about all the problems I have in my life.
+For example, whenever I work with vulnerable people, I forget about all the problems I have in my life.

 It helps to shift our attention from our life to those around us and teaches us to embrace the fact that life is not perfect for anybody.
 It could be really helpful for you to forget about your own pain, trauma, and stress.